19hours/sg-statutes/Acts/Income Tax Act.md

 [Act 37 of 2014 wef 27/11/2014]

-(b) qualifying intellectual property registration costs during the basis period for any year of assessment between the year of assessment 2011 and the year of assessment 2020 (both years inclusive),
+(b) qualifying intellectual property registration costs during the basis period for any year of assessment between the year of assessment 2011 and the year of assessment 2025 (both years inclusive),

 [Act 37 of 2014 wef 27/11/2014]

+[Act 45 of 2018 wef 12/11/2018]

 for the purposes of that trade or business, there shall be allowed to him a deduction of the amount of such costs.